If you don't find your question in the list below, please e-mail your question to

 Yes.
 All newly admitted students are required

-- to attend the Orientation Session scheduled during the last week of August;
+- to attend the Orientation Session scheduled during the week before the start of classes ;

 - Are there any other program costs outside of the tuition